HongThatCong/yummyPaste/README.md

 - Add dialog so users can preview, edit hex content in clipboar
 - By default, each character in the string is hex char, no more parsing in decimal
 - Hex string can copy/paste from another hex editors, IDA, shellcode, or right in x64dbg (binary copy)...

+### Build

+Build with Visual Studio >= 201x

+1. Edit file x64dbg.props, edit value of <X64DBG_DIR> and <X64SDK_DIR> to path of your install x64dbg and pluginsdk

+2. Open yummyPaste.sld and build